Meloyg/Concert-Booking-Service/README.md

 In addition, clients should be able to subscribe to information regarding concert bookings.
 Specifically, they should be able to subscribe to "watch" one or more concerts / dates, and be notified when those concerts / dates are about to sell out.

 A particular quality attribute that the service must satisfy is scalability.
 It is expected that the service will experience high load when concert tickets go on sale.

+## Execution

+#### Running the complete system

+The only way to run the complete system is to package both the `client` and `service` projects into `WAR` files, and deploy them to a running servlet container such as Tomcat.

+Fortunately, running Maven's `package` goal on the parent project will build both WARs as required.
+However, we will still need to set up a Tomcat (or similar) instance to run the application.

+Whichever IDE you use, the first step will be to download a Tomcat installation, if you don't already have one.
+You can find them [here](https://tomcat.apache.org/download-80.cgi).
+Get version `8.5.x` as an archive (the installer isn't required), download and unzip it somewhere on your machine, and then follow the steps below according to your IDE.

 ## Resources